-I have four children.
-I love said children.
-But I also cherish my alone time with my husband.
-We’ll jump at any chance to have a date night.
+My husband and I value our date nights.
+We have four children, we love said children, but we also cherish our alone time.
+Sometimes we will jump at any chance to have a date night.
 While we enjoy having nice dinners in swanky restaurants from time to time, we also look for relatively cheap date nights as well.

 While wracking my brain recently for a cheap date night idea I started making a list and thought I’d share it with my readers.
 I hope you find some date night inspiration from this list, and if you have another idea I’d love to hear it in the comments section!
 I’m always on the lookout for Cheap Date Nights in Cincinnati & NKY.
-This list I wrote is a combination of places we’ve visited and places we’d like to visit.
+T

 Cheap Date Nights in Cincinnati & Northern Kentucky ::